YimMenu/YimMenu/README.md

 ## Contributing

-You're free to contribute to YimMenu as long as the features are useful, non-toxic and do not contain anything money related that might get the menu targetted by Take2.
+You're free to contribute to TupoyeMenu as long as the features are useful, "non-toxic" and do not contain anything money related that might get the menu targetted by Take2.

 Make sure to read the [CONTRIBUTING.md](CONTRIBUTING.md) file.